Starting a new Google Ads campaigns is pretty simple. Even getting to a healthy ROI is not a huge challenge for the majority of competent advertisers.

-If you’re in a good place with your AdWords account and are generally performing well, then you should consider following some mainstream tactics before pausing low-ROI campaigns.
+If you’re in a good place with your Google Ads account and are generally performing well, then you should consider following some mainstream tactics before pausing low-ROI campaigns.

 These are some of the most common causes to why seemingly low-performing campaigns could actually turn out to be profitable for you:

 - Wrong bidding for either mobile, desktop, or tablets

 - Poor-performing ad variations in your ad split testing cause your average performance to drop despite having high-performing ads